Master's Programme in Battery Technology and Energy Storage

 During the programme, you can expect to:

-- gain a fundamental understanding of the governing principles of energy storage in general and rechargeable batteries in particular,
+• mix theory and research in chemistry, materials science, and engineering with practical skills to gain a fundamental understanding of the principles of energy storage and rechargeable batteries,

 Student profile

 You have a strong foundation in chemistry, physics, materials science and/or engineering, possibly with previous relevant practical experience after earning a Bachelor's degree.
-You have good social skills and expect to contribute as much to the educational experience of others as you expect to learn from their previous experiences and knowledge.
+You wish to contribute to our learning environment, through the exchange of knowledge and previous experience with other students and teachers in the programme.

 Regardless of whether your future ambitions are targeted towards a PhD education or a career in industry directly after graduation, this programme will cater to your educational requirements.